sherrybao222/CornHub/Off-target Model/README.txt

 loss_function: used for calculating loss function;

-training: used to optimize the parameter based on experimental data.
+training: used to optimize the parameter based on experimental data;

+re0: similar to possible.m function while mainly for generating the result figure;

+preselector: generating sgRNA candidates.